I realised I was the Strategy Guy at age 14.

 What drives me?
 As The Strategy Guy, I celebrate how the right strategy can save lives and businesses.

 My purpose?
-As The Strategy Guy, I help leaders and teams create winning strategies and deliver results.
+As The Strategy Guy, I help leaders and teams build bigger, better, bolder and brighter futures.